 But, where there is a surviving parent and/or relevant Parenting Order in place, then the appointment of a testamentary guardian might require a joint guardianship arrangement or might not take effect at all.

 As a general rule of thumb therefore, it is good practice for a parent to appoint a testamentary guardian in their

 Will to take effect:

 In all cases, the appointment of a testamentary guardian should be done with the knowledge and acceptance that the Family Law Act 1975 may ultimately take priority and precedence.
 In all cases, a Court will of course have regard to the best interests of the child at the time of their parent’s death.

 Though not an exhaustive list, the following is a list of some of the matters you should consider when deciding who to appoint as at testamentary guardian for your child or children:

-If you need advice on appointing a Testamentary Guardian please contact our Wills and Estate Planning Team for more information.
+If you need advice on appointing a Testamentary Guardian please contact our Estates & Estate Planning Team for more information.